truemann01/SQL-Data-Cleaning-EDA-Project/README.md

        ) AS row_num
 FROM layoffs_staging;

--- Created a CTE to help find and filter duplicates WITH duplicate_cte AS (
+-- Use a CTE to isolate duplicate rows
+WITH duplicate_cte AS (
   SELECT *,
          ROW_NUMBER() OVER (